chunliu/gotodo/README.md

 ## Build

-To build the server component, go to `server` folder and run `go build -o gotodo`.
+* To build the server component, go to `server` folder and run `go build -o gotodo`.

-To build the front end component, go to `frontend` folder and run `npm run prepare`, and then copy `gotodo.js` and `style.css` from `frontend/dist` folder to `server/static` folder.
+* To build the front end component, go to `frontend` folder and run `npm run prepare`, and then copy `gotodo.js` and `style.css` from `frontend/dist` to `server/static`.

-To build docker image, in the root folder, run `docker build -t gotodoimg .`.
+* To build docker image, in the root folder, run `docker build -t gotodoimg .`.

-To deploy it to a k8s cluster, run `kubectl apply -f k8s/k8s-deployment.yaml`.
+* To deploy it to a k8s cluster, run `kubectl apply -f k8s/k8s-deployment.yaml`.

-To deploy it to Azure AKS, change the image in `k8s/ask-deployment.yaml` to the one in your ACR, and run the `kubectl` command.
+* To deploy it to Azure AKS, change the image in `k8s/ask-deployment.yaml` to the one in your ACR, and run the `kubectl` command.

 ## Enable SSL